henokemp/university-work/docs/digizeit-reflection.md

 Lahnwong, Chayanit: The Framework Development for Interpretation Of Students Reading Literacy In Teaching And Learning Through Open Approach.
 In: *Journal of Physics: Conference Series*.
 Series 1340 (2019). pp. 1—8.

 Lauber, Erick: The Design of 3-D, Fast-Action Digital Games for the Classroom.
 In: *Educational Technology*, Vol. 45, No. 6 (November-December 2005). pp. 52—55.

+Mann, Rachel: Paid to Do but Not to Think: Reevaluating the Role of Graduate Student Collaborators.
+In: Gold, Matthew K. / Klein, Lauren F. (eds.): Debates in the Digital Humanities 2019.
+Minneapolis 2019. pp. 268—278.

 Milligan Ian: Illusionary Order: Online Databases, Optical Character Recognition, and Canadian History, 1997–2010.
 In: *Canadian Historical Review*, Vol. 94, No. 4 (2013).
 540–569.
 Citation from: Putnam 2016.